LearningRegistry/LearningRegistry/data_services/README.md

 > >            /https?:\/\/asn\.jesandco\.org\/resources\/[A-Z0-9]+/g     // new Jes&Co Achievement Standards Network (ASN) ID
 > >        ];

-The **Alignment to Standards** prototype implementation cat provide a Data Service that will allow use of the _extract_ service to request resource data and aggregations where ASN's are Keys, `resource_locator`'s are Resource resource_locator, and `node_timestamp`'s are Timestamps, which will enable us to get:
+The **Alignment to Standards** prototype implementation cat provide a Data Service that will allow use of the _extract_ service to request resource data and aggregations where ASN's are Discriminators, `resource_locator`'s are Resource resource_locator, and `node_timestamp`'s are Timestamps, which will enable us to get:

 > * `resource_locator` by ASN
 > * `resource_locator` by start of ASN